lexjansen/cdisc-core-sas/cdisc-rules-engine/README.md

                                   files
   --medrt TEXT                  Path to directory with MEDRT dictionary
                                   files
+  --unii TEXT                  Path to directory with UNII dictionary
+                                  files
-  -r, --rules TEXT                Specify rule core ID ex.
+  --snomed-version TEXT        Version of snomed to use. (ex.
+2024-09-01) --snomed-url TEXT            Base url of snomed api to use. (ex. https://snowstorm.snomedtools.org/snowstorm/snomed-ct) --snomed-edition TEXT        Edition of snomed to use. (ex.
+SNOMEDCT-US) -r, --rules TEXT                Specify rule core ID ex.
 CORE-000001.
 Can be specified multiple times.
   -lr, --local_rules TEXT         Specify relative path to directory containing
                                   local rule yml and/or json rule files.